CKs-Technology-News/PrivacyTools/README.md

 - [Espiv](https://espiv.net/en/) – A collective dedicated to providing private and secure email and hosting services for individuals and organisations committed to political and social justice.
 - [Ethical Mail](https://www.ethicalmail.org.au) – A carbon neutral email service hosted in Australia and run by a not-for-profit organization.
 The service is funded by its users without tracking or advertising.
 It uses free software components and all improvements are contributed back to the community.
 Email is accessible through the website or any standard email app.
 - [Fastmail](https://fastmail.com/) – Paid email provider, located in Australia and US.
+- [Git Send-Email](https://git-send-email.io/) – eMail over Git is normally enough for developer discussions, groups etc. It is not a high security solution that you should use compared to e.g. ProtonMail but is sufficent enough for just using a public Mail for developer talk etc that require working with Git anyway.
 - [Inbox](https://www.inbox.lv/) – Free service, ads based system to survive.
 Ad-blocker detection.
 - [Kolab Now](https://kolabnow.com/) – A Swiss email provider with lots of extra services aimed at business people, including a calendar, file sharing, tasks and more.
 There’s a free trial, after which you pay a fee to continue using the service.
 - [Lavabit](https://lavabit.com/) – An open-source encrypted web-mail service, founded in 2004.